 - Most of the Petroleum, Gas, Minerals, and Jades etc are in the Ethnic Minority areas and if they are given autonomy what will be left much for Bamas?

 - If they gave EQUAL RIGHTS to Burmese-Chinese, Burmese Muslims, Rohingyas etc Bamas would be handicapped in economy.

-- Religious freedom to Minority Religious Groups: Christians, Muslims and Hindu etc….would jeopardise the upper hand they are taking in all the fields.
+- Religious freedom to Minority Religious Groups: Christians, Muslims and Hindu etc….would jeopardize the upper hand they are taking in all the fields.

-On top of those basic facts, most of the Burmese on both side of political divide could not hide the feelings of deep seated hatred and antagonism i.e. Islamophobia toward all the Muslims in Myanmar.
+On top of those basic facts, most of the Burmese (Buddhist Bamas of Myanmar) on both side of political divide could not hide the feelings of deep seated hatred and antagonism i.e. Islamophobia toward all the Muslims in Myanmar.

-Copies of the 120 page long Anti-Muslim booklets which is titled, ‘We are afraid that our race will disappear’ and “Burmese Citizens Beware!” pamphlets are distributed in most of Myanmar nowadays.
+Copies of the 120 page long Anti-Muslim booklets which are titled, ‘We are afraid that our race will disappear’ and “Burmese Citizens Beware!” pamphlets are distributed repeated everywhere in most parts of Myanmar nowadays.

-It continues to accuse their victim Muslims in Myanmar with long chronology of alleged crimes and faults against Bama Buddhists.
-In a flick of the slick magician’s hand majority strong Bamas are portrayed effectively as victims of systemic Muslim attacks and scheme.
+It continues to accuse the Muslims in Myanmar with long chronology of alleged crimes and faults against Bama Buddhists.
+In a flick of the slick magician’s hand, strong and powerful majority Bamas are portrayed effectively as victims of systemic attacks and schemes of a minority Muslims.

 Burmese Citizens – Beware!

 The Muslims living in Burma are attempting to expand their religion while destroying Buddhism in Burma by using the following ways: